-Current levels and socio-economic costs of preventable deaths and serious injuries resulting from road crashes are considered unacceptably high at global level and in EU countries.
-The World Report of Road Traffic Injury Prevention (WHO, 2004) stated that setting challenging but achievable targets - as practiced by an increasing number of countries - is a sign of responsible road safety management.
+Current levels and socio-economic costs of deaths and serious injuries resulting from road crashes are considered unacceptably high at global level and in EU countries.
+The World Report of Road Traffic Injury Prevention stated that setting challenging but achievable targets - as practiced by an increasing number of countries - is a sign of responsible road safety management.

-Target-setting in road safety is an identified international success story.
-Targets specify the desired safety performance endorsed by government at all levels, partners, stakeholders, organizations and the community.
-Setting challenging but achievable step-wise quantitative final and intermediate outcome and output targets towards the ultimate Safe System goal to eliminate death and long-term injury has been identified as international best practice by the OECD and other international organizations.
+Target-setting in road safety is a success story.
+Targets specify the desired safety performance endorsed by government at all levels, partners, stakeholders, organisations and the community.
+Setting challenging but achievable step-wise quantitative final and intermediate outcome and output targets towards the ultimate Safe System goal to eliminate death and long-term injury has been identified as international best practice.

-Global, regional, national and local jurisdictions and organizations in general are increasingly establishing management frameworks to implement road safety strategies and programmes towards the eventual elimination of death and serious injury through interim targeted reductions.
-Global Sustainable Development Goals have been set to reduce road deaths.
-At EU level, a long-term Safe System goal has been set to eliminate road deaths supported by interim quantitative targets.
+Global, regional, national and local jurisdictions and organisations in general are increasingly establishing management frameworks to implement road safety strategies and programmes towards the eventual elimination of death and serious injury through interim targeted reductions.